Nfinley/resume/gist_resume.md

 # Experience
 ## UX Developer
 Texas NIC   AUSTIN, TX | APRIL 2017 - PRESENT
-* Spearheaded coding standards project by implementing 24+ new React code standards thus increasing code consistency and enforcement across team
+* Spearheaded coding standards project by implementing 24+ new React code standards, increasing code consistency and enforcement across the front end team
-* Wrote over 50 reusable React components using the declarative methodology, and over 25 unit tests for an enterprise form generation application
+* Wrote over 50 reusable React components using declarative methodology, and over 25 unit tests for an enterprise form generation application
 * Partnered daily with UX designer to implement vision for functional and impactful user interfaces using HTML5, CSS3 styling and Javascript
 * Collaborated with backend developers to optimize existing REST API
 * Initiated and conducted design pattern discussions to ensure dry, reusable and effective code base.